NRS048/ArenaTimer/readme.md

+Below this point is likely AI generated, do not trust what is said, many physical features are promised on the PCB but are not at all implemented in the codebase.

 # ⏱️ Event Match Timer & Lockout System

 An open-source, ESP32-based event and match timer platform featuring wireless remote integration, with web interface.